List of English words of Polish origin

-An example of polonism in the English language: the word "wenzel" (Węzeł, "knot").

-This is a list English words of Polish origin, that is words used in the English language that were borrowed or derived, either directly or indirectly, from Polish.
+This is a list English words of Polish origin (Polonisms), that is words used in the English language that were borrowed or derived, either directly or indirectly, from Polish.
 Several Polish words have entered English slang via Yiddish, brought by Ashkenazi Jews migrating from Poland to North America.
 Other English words were indirectly derived from Polish via Russian, French, German or Dutch.
 The Polish words themselves often come from other languages, such as German or Turkish.
 Borrowings from Polish tend to be mostly words referring to staples of Polish cuisine, names of Polish folk dances or specialist, e.g. horse-related, terminology.
 Among the words of Polish origin there are several words that derive from Polish geographic names and ethnonyms, including the name Polska, "Poland", itself.

 Derived from common words

 Directly

 The following words are derive directly from Polish.
 Some of them are loanwords in Polish itself.